-Studies have shown that both a breed standard’s wording as well as the breed’s individual genetic makeup might play a role in making some breeds more prone to obesity than others.
-While we still may not have concrete answers as to why some breeds are more prone to obesity than others, data suggests that the following breeds will be statistically more prone to obesity than their fellow canines:
+Studies have shown that a breed’s individual genetic makeup might make them more likely to be obese.
+While we still don’t have concrete answers as to why some breeds are more prone to obesity than others, data suggests that the following breeds will be statistically more prone to obesity than their fellow canines:

 - Basset Hounds

 2. Your Dog’s Weight Should Be Determined Based on Their Age, Breed, and Lifestyle

 People seem to get caught up in the “standard” dog ideal a lot.
 While it’s true that there are some overarching features that dogs within a certain breed should possess, you need to allow room for individuality.
 For example, your dog’s age, breed, and lifestyle should all play a part in determining your dog’s ideal weight.
 The best person to talk to about this will be your vet.
 They will be able to give you more detailed information on what BCS (Body Condition Score) your dog should aspire to and give you all the counsel and support you need to hit that number.

 3. Your Dog Should Follow an Exercise Routine

 Most think that taking their pup out for exercise every now-and-then is enough for their pet, but in all reality, it would be ideal for pets to follow an exercise routine similar to that of their human counterparts.
 While crafting the ideal daily routine for your pet, you’ll need to include exercise as it can have a far-reaching positive impact on your dog’s life.
 Your plan can range from playing fetch at a particular time each day, to taking them for a walk each morning or soon after you get home from work; the choice is yours.